engie-group/shaystack/docs/contribute.md

 - `app` - Code for the application's Flask, GraphQL and Lambda function.
 - `aws appsync` - Special parameters and information for AWS AppSync
 - `docker` - Docker files
-- `haystackapi` - The generic wrapper between technology and implementation
+- `shaystack` - The generic wrapper between technology and implementation
-- `haystackapi/providers` - Sample of providers.
+- `shaystack/providers` - Sample of providers.
 - `sample` - Sample haystack file
 - `tests` - Unit tests for the application code.
 - `*.postman*.json` - script to invoke API with postman